Skip to contents

 ts <- slim(model, sequence_length = 1e5, recombination_rate = 0, samples = samples)

-# ... at a later stage:
+# ... and, at a later point, loaded by ts_load()

 ts <- ts_load(output_file, model)